Ed-Cupaioli-LLC/john-bauters/_pages/issues.md

       * [Emeryville Councilman Pushes for Safety Improvements (KTVU, 2019)](https://www.ktvu.com/news/emeryville-councilman-pushes-for-safety-improvements-at-busy-intersection)
-  - title: ECONOMIC DEVELOPMENT AND FISCAL PREPAREDNESS
+  - title: Economic Development
     id: econ
-    subtitle: >-
-      Balancing the books to guarantee Emeryville’s resilience from COVID-19 and beyond.
+    subtitle: Creating a Financially Healthy City for Our Future
     text: >-
       Many years of good fiscal decisions and progressive budgeting practices have prepared Emeryville for changes to the economy.
 As the chair of Emeryville’s Budget & Governance Committee, I have worked closely with city staff and my colleagues to introduce budgeting practices that have paid down debt and unfunded liabilities while building reserves for an economic downturn.

       As Mayor in 2018, I campaigned in support of Measure S, our Cannabis Tax,